shakacode/shakapacker/README.md

 leaving Webpack responsible solely for app-like JavaScript, or it can be used exclusively, making it also responsible for images, fonts, and CSS.

 See a comparison of [webpacker with jsbundling-rails](https://github.com/rails/jsbundling-rails/blob/main/docs/comparison_with_webpacker.md).

-Visit [Shipping Webpacker v6 – Status](https://discuss.rubyonrails.org/t/shipping-webpacker-v6-status/79683) for the latest news on a v6 release.

 Discussion forums to discuss debugging and troubleshooting tips.
 Please open issues for bugs and feature requests:
 1. [rails/webpacker discussion forum](https://discuss.rubyonrails.org/c/webpacker/10)